 How to Steam Your Wedding Dress—Without Ruining It

 That’s all we have for you today, gals!
 We hope this information helped answer some common questions that brides ask us.
-If you have any additional questions, make sure to ask your True Society by Belle Vogue bridal consultant during your appointment!
+If you have any additional questions, make sure to ask your True Society consultant during your appointment!

 Are you ready to be a True Bride?
 Click here to make your appointment today!